NethermindEth/docker-volumes-snapshotter/README.md

 ### Passing the backup `tar` file

-The snapshotter process requires the backup tar file to be located at the `/backup.tar` path inside the cotainer.
-Therefore, the proper way to pass the configuration is by mounting the following volume:
+The snapshotter process requires the backup tar file to be located at the `/backup.tar` path inside the container.
+Therefore, the proper way to pass the backup file is by mounting the following volume:

 ```text
 --volume <path-to-backup-tar>:/backup.tar
 ```

-Replace `<path-to-backup-tar>` with absolute path to the configuration file on the host machine.
+Replace `<path-to-backup-tar>` with absolute path to the backup file on the host machine.